 Pupils then choose a further three subjects from a wide range of options:

-Art, Classical Civilisation*, Computer Science, Design and Technology, Drama/Theatre Studies, Economics*, Geography*, History*, Music, Physical Education, Religious Studies*.
+Art, Classical Civilisation*, Computer Science, Design and Technology, Drama/Theatre Studies, Economics*, Geography*, History*, Music, Physical Education, Religious Studies*, a second language.

 In addition, pupils have timetabled lessons in Life Skills (following a programme to which the form tutors, heads of year and external speakers contribute) and Games.
 Part of the programme involves pupils considering their choices post 16.
 They are enrolled in the Independent Schools Careers Organisation (ISCO) scheme ‘Futurewise’ which feeds into the process of making Advanced Level Choices.